 For any entrepreneur, the prospect of selling on Amazon is thrilling.

-Amazon is a sophisticated marketplace with all of the tools new vendors need to earn a good living.
+Amazon is a sophisticated marketplace with all the tools new vendors need to earn a good living.

-In this article, we will discuss everything you need to know about accounting for Amazon sellers.
+This article will discuss everything you need to know about accounting for Amazon sellers.

 Step 1: Set up an Amazon accounting software